project-forth-works/project-forth-works/Sensors/Measuring-distance/readme.md

 # Measuring distances

-The idea is to measuring distance using ultrasonic sensors.
+The idea is to measuring distance using ultrasonic and other sensors.

 ## Ultrasonic sensors